 By Hannah Waters

-With Christmas approaching faster than Santa’s sleigh zipping across the night’s sky, it’s likely that many of us will be hitting the roads, rail or airways to head home for the holidays or enjoy a festive break.
-But, while this is an exciting prospect, the hours spent travelling from A to B can feel like a bit of a drag.
+With Christmas approaching faster than Santa’s sleigh zipping across the night sky, many of us will likely be hitting the roads, rail, or airways to head home for the holidays or enjoy a festive break.
+But, while this is an exciting prospect, the time spent in travel from A to B can feel like a bit of a drag.

 1. Read a book

-Nothing beats getting lost in a good book, whether you’re immersing yourself in a gripping novel or broadening your knowledge with something non-fiction.
-Reading is often a hobby that gets put on the backburner when there are other pressing tasks to tackle, however, with minimal distractions to steal your attention on a journey, it’s the ideal time to get turning those pages.
+Nothing beats getting lost in a good book, whether immersing yourself in a gripping novel or broadening your knowledge with something non-fiction.
+Reading is often a hobby that gets put on the back burner when there are other pressing tasks to tackle; however, with minimal distractions to steal your attention on a journey, it’s the ideal time to get turning those pages.

 2. Play travel games

-If you’re travelling with somebody else, travel games are a great way to enjoy passing the time together without the use of a screen or device.
+If you’re travelling with somebody else, travel games are a great way to enjoy passing the time together without using a screen or device.
 Not only will it make your journey go by quicker, but playing games can also help to stimulate your brain.
-Recent research revealed that Canada’s favourite tabletop game is Monopoly, so why not pack a travel size version for your next trip?
+Recent research revealed that Canada’s favourite tabletop game is Monopoly, so why not pack a travel-size version for your next trip?

 3. Tune into a podcast